Forget due process and evidence. UK PM Theresa May knows Russians are Novichok assassins (Video)

 In terms of those who stayed in the room between 4 March and 4 May; to-date, we have had no reports of any persons falling ill.
 It is likely, given what we have learnt from this investigation, that anyone exposed to Novichock will have experienced symptoms within 12 hours of exposure.
 The levels of Novichok we found in the room at the time of police sampling in May were such that they were not enough to cause short or long-term health effects to anyone exposed to it, at that point or thereafter.
 We will continue to work closely with Public Health England as new information comes to light.

-We are asking anyone who stayed at the hotel between 4 March and 4 May to call 0800 789 321 or email [email protected]uk.
+We are asking anyone who stayed at the hotel between 4 March and 4 May to call 0800 789 321 or email [email protected].
 Staff from PHE will be on hand to give advice and reassurance.

 To help understand the suspect’s movements as fully as possible, we are releasing a selection of CCTV images that clearly show the men and the clothing they were wearing over the weekend of 3 and 4 March.